ramsey/uuid/docs/reference/uuid.rst

     .. php:staticmethod:: uuid1([$node[, $clockSeq]])

-        Generates a version 1, time-based UUID.
+        Generates a version 1, Gregorian time UUID.
 See :ref:`rfc4122.version1`.

         :param Ramsey\\Uuid\\Type\\Hexadecimal|null $node: An optional hexadecimal node to use
         :param int|null $clockSeq: An optional clock sequence to use